 Teenagers fall already in the 14+ age category, so they do have a legal base to ride an electric bicycle in most of the countries, where age is regulated.

-In most of the countries around the world, although licensing, registration and vehicle tax is exempted for these e-bikes, from the safety point of view it won’t really hurt anybody to wear helmets as “Helmets Saves Life”.
+In most countries around the world, although licensing, registration and vehicle tax are exempted for these e-bikes, from the safety point of view it won’t really hurt anybody to wear helmets as “Helmets Saves Life”.

 Like all riders, teenagers should observe traffic laws sincerely and thus become better citizens and contribute to nation building.